Security-Onion-Solutions/securityonion-docs/notifications.rst

 Severity-Based Notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The instructions above setup the default notification settings, for all outbound notifications.
 However, as of Security Onion 2.4.100, notification settings can be customized for higher level severities.
+Severities are specified in Sigma :ref:`detections`.

 Severity levels progress as follows, starting with the lowest, least significant severity: